FAQs

 Q: What is “Personal Injury Protection” insurance (‘PIP’)?

-A: PIP is “no-fault” coverage that will compensate for a loss due to injury, regardless of who is charged with causing the crash.
+A: PIP is “no fault” coverage that will compensate a loss due to injury, regardless of who is charged with causing the crash.
 PIP insurance may also protect you if you’re injured as a pedestrian or bicyclist, as long as the injury is caused by an accident involving a motor vehicle.
 Only certain states are “no-fault” states.

 Q: What is “Property Damage Liability” (‘PDL’) insurance?